loewexy/pdns-manager-website/content/documentation/firstdomain.md

 This guide will lead you through the creation of your first domain and some basic records.
-To complete this tutorial you must be logged in as administrator to PDNS Manager.
+To complete this tutorial you must be logged in as an administrator to PDNS Manager.

 ### Add a new domain

 In PDNS Manager, go to *Domains*.
 Press the button *Add*.

-Insert your domain name, as well as the primary name server which is most likely a full qualified domain name of your server.
+Insert your domain name, as well as the primary name server which is most likely a fully qualified domain name of your server.
 Also add the email address of the administrator of this zone.

 You can leave the remaining values at default.

 ![Screenshot](img/firstdomain.md/screenshot_1.png)

 Then press *Add* to confirm the changes.
-Afterwards you get redirected to the detail view of the domain.
+You will now be redirected to the detail view of the domain.